sujinleeme/resume-generator/README.md

 - Run `make all` to build the `html` and `pdf` output documents to the `out` directory
 - Run `make build` to build just the `html` documents
+- Run `make gh-pages` to create gh-pages in local and remote branches
+- Run `make deploy` to deploy `index.html(resume.html)` to gh-pages

 [resume-html]: https://s3-us-west-2.amazonaws.com/epsalt-resume-builder/resume.html
 [resume-pdf]: https://s3-us-west-2.amazonaws.com/epsalt-resume-builder/resume.pdf